 May 21 | Trailer

-Fresh off the Snyder Cut, Justice League’s Zack Snyder returns to his zombie-action roots (his debut was the 2004 Dawn of the Dead remake) with this high-octane horror heist thriller.
+Fresh off the Snyder Cut, Justice League’s Zach Snyder returns to his zombie-action roots (his debut was the 2004 Dawn of the Dead remake) with this high-octane horror heist thriller.
 Dave Bautista leads a crew of mercenaries assembled to rob a Las Vegas casino in the midst of a zombie virus outbreak.
 The remains of the Strip are completely overrun with flesh-hungry undead, some of whom know how to solve simple puzzles and use basic logic.
 There are also zombie horses and a freakin’ zombie tiger.
-It’s gonna be a big, dumb spectacle, because big, dumb spectacles are what Zack Snyder does.
+It’s gonna be a big, dumb spectacle, because big, dumb spectacles are what Zach Snyder does.

 May 23 | Trailer